bitwes/GodotEditorHandles/ideas.md

 * Could use some scaling on the drawing.
 Handles are too small when zoomed out.
 The handles should be the same size always.
 * rotation handles would be cool
 * Expand from center option.
 Currently it is "expand from center", but it should get an option and have more handles so it can be used both ways.
+* when resizing sides, undo should contain a size and position value, otherwise undo doesn't undo the move.
+* hide or visibly disable handles when lock_x or lock_y would prevent them from being used.

+# Handle drawing resource
+Could add a bunch of handle drawing resources, and allow the user to make their own so that they can make handles look however they'd like.
+Or maybe just a callback, or something.
+IDK.
+Resource would have to have a `_draw_on(draw_on, handle)` that they could then use `draw_on.draw_rect(handle.rect)` or something like that.
+Might need a scale passed in.
+Who really knows, I'm tired but just keep typing.

 # How to break everything